CamileM/Research/README.md

 ## port 80...
 You want loggin to install stuff?
 Port 22...
 You need to communicate
 ## to db?

+- The instances in the public subnet can send outbound traffic directly to the Internet.

+- A public subnet means traffic can enter through specific ports, this can give direct access to the app. port 22 however is a more secure port and cannot be accessed directly by a user, however the server can access what is inside the database.

 ## NAC rules for a our Node-Sample-App DB - Private Siubnet (Where does traffic
 ##  come from?) and where does it need to go?

+- The database servers can send and receive Internet traffic through the NAT device in the public subnet, it cannot receive traffic itself directly through its elastic IP address.

+- The instances in the private subnet can access the Internet by using a network address translation (NAT) gateway that resides in the public subnet.
+The database servers can connect to the Internet for software updates using the NAT gateway, but the Internet cannot establish connections to the database servers.

+- All traffic is routed through a single IP address.